-One night, I fell to my knees and asked God to show me a sign.
+One night, I asked God to show me a sign.
 I knew in my heart that my daughter needed a formal schooling experience, but I just wasn’t comfortable sending her back into a public setting with COVID-19 still in full swing.
 She also wasn’t eligible to start PreK in Georgia because her birthday falls after the cutoff date, and sending her back to daycare seemed like a huge disservice.
 Literally the next day, my neighbor approached me about hiring a teacher and doing a shared homeschool with two other families in our neighborhood.
 All of the families sat down to discuss, we fell in love with the idea, and the rest is history.

 Since there are 4 families, we alternate houses and each family is responsible for hosting one week out of the month.
 Before the school started, we did an open house at each of the four homes to see the living quarters and the area that the classroom would be set up.
 We hired an amazing teacher from a great Christian academy in the area, and she will travel to our homes to teach the kids.
 She has over 30 years of experience and even home schooled her daughter through 3rd grade.
 She was the perfect fit.